saras152/Traffic-Sign-Classifier/README.md

 ## EDIT ##

 I attempted a RBG image input based model instead of grayscale images as inputs to the network with the hopes that the traffic signs image will be corectly classified, but it was not.
 May be there is something else that needs to be done to correctly classify that image.

 ## What else can be done ##

-The following things may be tried to improve the accuracy
+The following may be tried to improve the accuracy

 * Color images of three channels may be used as they are for providing the inputs to the network.
     * This improves the classification accuracy by looking for colors too.